Miguel22247/giants-testrunner-script/README.md

 - This script uses PowerShell to execute the Test Runner command with the specified parameters.
 - Ensure that the paths to `TestRunner_public.exe`, the game folder, and the output base folder are correctly defined in the script.
 - Exercise caution when running scripts from untrusted sources.
-- For issues or suggestions, please contact [Miguel Pacheco](mailto:minipachru@gmail.com).
+- For issues or suggestions, please contact [Miguel Pacheco](mailto:minipachru@gmail.com) or create an issue on the Repository.